anandrajB/my-team-/Readme.md

 Welcome to the Venzo team!
 This document serves as a comprehensive guide to essential tools and resources that our team uses to manage, develop, and collaborate on projects.
 Whether you're an onboarding team member just getting started or an existing team member looking to refresh your knowledge, this guide will help you navigate the tools and systems we work with.

 Our team is dedicated to delivering high-quality products and services, and utilizing these tools efficiently will play a key role in achieving that goal.
-As you settle in, it's important to familiarize yourself with the tools listed here, as they are central to our workflow, communication, and development practices.
+As you settle in, it's important to familiarize yourself with the tools , patterns listed in this folder, as they are central to our workflow, communication, and development practices.

 ##  Getting Started